yogsototh/Scratch/content/html/fr/blog/Yesod-tutorial-for-newbies.md

 ~ git commit -a -m "Initial yesod commit"
 </code>

-Now we are almost ready to start.
+We are almost ready to start.

-### A last point
+### Some last minute words

 Up until here, we have a directory containing a bunch of files and a local web server listening the port 3000.
 If we modify a file inside this directory, yesod should try to recompile as fast as possible the site.
 Instead of explaining the role of every file, let's focus only on the important files/directories for this tutorial: